jxthompson-godaddy/gdRecover/README.md

 If you have any issues running this script, please follow the below.

-1. To setup powershell, here is a great local article - https://confluence.godaddy.com/display/EB/Powershell+Script+Execution+Guide
+To setup powershell, here is a great local article - https://confluence.godaddy.com/display/EB/Powershell+Script+Execution+Guide

-2. Make sure to set the execution policy (covered above as well) - Set-ExecutionPolicy RemoteSigned
+Make sure to set the execution policy (covered above as well) - Set-ExecutionPolicy RemoteSigned

-3. Make sure to add gdhosting to the trusted hosts list - Set-Item -Path WSMan:\localhost\Client\TrustedHosts -Value '*.gdhosting.gdg' -Force | Out-Null
+Make sure to add gdhosting to the trusted hosts list - Set-Item -Path WSMan:\localhost\Client\TrustedHosts -Value '*.gdhosting.gdg' -Force | Out-Null

+If you still have problems with the above and getting the same error.
+Just manually update your systems Registry with "regedit"

+In Regedit you can paste this into find to open it up Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WinRM\Client]

+Delete what you have for domains and replace with this.
+*.jomax.paholdings.com,*.dc1.corp.gd,*.int.godaddy.com,*.prod.iad2.gdg,*.prod.iad2.secureserver.net,*.iad2.gdg,*.gdhosting.gdg,*.phx3.gdhosting.gdg,*.ams1.gdhosting.gdg,*.sin2.gdhosting.gdg,*.prod.phx3.gdg,*.cloud.phx3.gdg

+If your seeing a Kerberos Authentication Error, then run - KList purge